 The workshops are designed for groups of around 30 students.
 The reason for this limit on numbers is to ensure a safe space for students to engage in an in-depth discussion on a sensitive and difficult topic.
 Occasionally we can work with larger groups, but it is preferable to split large groups into multiple sessions over the same day or week in order for students to get the most out of the learning experience we are offering them.

 No. SNS encourages exploration and discussion about wellknown potential solutions such as one-state, two-state and confederacy, but it does not promote any solution over and above another.
 We encourage students to think creatively and discuss the pros and cons of any of these solutions and attempt to come up with alternatives based on the needs and interests presented by the Israeli and Palestinian speakers.
-SNS supports an outcome to the conflict which ends the suffering of peoples on both sides, satisfies their national aspirations, and ensures peace and security for the region.
+SNS supports an outcome to the conflict which ends the suffering of peoples on both sides, satisfies their national aspirations, and ensures peace, equality and security for the region.
 Most importantly, SNS teaches that we should listen to the people who are most affected by the situation, rather than imposing our own views from afar.

 SNS speakers come from around 20 different civil society and peace organisations in the region, with whom SNS has a partnership for speaker recruitment.
-These organisations are usually members of ALLMEP and nominate young people from among their alumni who they think would be suitable as speakers for our programme.
+These organisations are often but not exclusively members of ALLMEP and nominate young people from among their alumni who they think would be suitable as speakers for our programme.
 These nominees then go through an application process including an application form and interview, rather like being recruited for a job.
 They also have to sign our declaration of principles in order to be selected (see ‘about’ page here).
 Once selected, speakers undertake a one-year training programme before coming on a tour.
 You can see a list of some of our partners on the About Us page.

 Yes, all our staff have DBS certificates, and our speakers have references from officially registered organisations in the region.
 SNS also has child and vulnerable adult protection policies in place, and all speakers are briefed on these procedures before coming on a tour and are never left to walk around a school campus unchaperoned.
 See our Safeguarding Policy for more details.